xpmethod/rikersbot/day-1.md

 ## Saturday, July 11 9am - 12pm (3hr)

-Ice Breaker / Circle Excercises (1hr)
+### Ice Breaker (1 hr)
-- Who?
+- Common ground
+- Introduction to the program
-- Why?
+- Values circle
-- Goals
+- Community agreements

 Project Orientation (1hr)
 - What is the project